‘All voices should be read as the river’s mutterings’

 in each eel a fingerwidth of sea’

-After a dip and exploration at Sandy Hole, the next stop is the East Dart Waterfall, a veritable beauty spot with an unusual curtain of water falling diagonally down a seven-foot drop, and then rushing over a series of large ledges to a pool below.
+Our next stop is the East Dart Waterfall, a veritable beauty spot with an unusual curtain of water falling diagonally down a seven-foot drop, and then rushing over a series of large ledges to a pool below.

-This next part of the walk starts at the Clapper Bridge, one of the best-preserved clapper bridges in the country, thought to have been built in the thirteenth century to enable pack horses carrying tin to cross.
+In an hour or so we reach Postbridge, and pause at the Clapper Bridge, one of the best-preserved clapper bridges in the country, thought to have been built in the thirteenth century to enable pack horses carrying tin to cross.
 The word ‘clapper’ derives from an Anglo-Saxon word, cleaca, meaning ‘bridging the stepping stones’.

-We reach Dartmeet, where the East and West Dart rivers join up on their way to the sea to become an altogether bigger and broader river.
+Fairly soon we reach Dartmeet, where the East and West Dart rivers join up on their way to the sea to become an altogether bigger and broader river.

 ‘Dartmeet – a mob of waters